HenriH-usa/funnyjokes/README.md

      Funny Jokes <br>

-Here we have a variety of different hilarious jokes.
+Here we have a variety of different hilarious jokes. <br>

 Dark Humor: